American Forts: East

 Fort St. Pierre des Yazous

 A French palisaded four-bastioned work located on Snyder's Bluff by the Yazoo River.
 Also known as Fort St. Claude.
-The garrison was attacked and destroyed by Yazoo Indians in 1729.
+The post was attacked and destroyed by Yazoo Indians in 1729.
+Monument at site.

 Fort Snyder